ZNF was an open-source framework for building enterprise web applications in PHP5 based on the model-view-controller (MVC) design pattern.

 PHP 4 was a poorly designed scripting language suitable only for quick and dirty hacks with web pages.
-On one hand, the language had an intuitive syntax, provided a lot of functions, and offered support for various database management systems.
+On the one hand, the language had an intuitive syntax, provided a lot of functions, and offered support for various database management systems.
 The weak typing system together with the flexible parsing engine (that most of the times revealed spurious code only with the E_ERRORS = ALL directive) made the language popular among unskilled developers.
 On the other hand, however, the language had limited support for object-oriented programming (i.e., lack of support for information hiding, encapsulation and abstraction).
-The coexistence of both procedural and object-oriented programming easily lead to suboptimal source code.
-The PHP Extension and Application Repository was also developed the wishy-washy way, with core packages not even compliant to the quality guidelines.
+The coexistence of both procedural and object-oriented programming lead to substandard source code.
+The PHP Extension and Application Repository was also developed the wishy-washy way, with core packages not even compliant with the quality guidelines.

 Despite all that, PHP 4 acquired popularity and almost every cheap hosting provider started to support it.
 Soon after, PHP 4 content management systems started to spread, such as PHP-Nuke and phpBB.
 I wrote my first PHP 4 code for an assignment of a Bachelor course of web development at the University.
-I kind of liked the syntax of the language, but I hated the mixture of both procedural and object-oriented programming, and I thought it was probably a good idea to invest some time on other scripting languages… Until PHP 5 was announced.
+I liked the syntax of the language, but I hated the mixture of both procedural and object-oriented programming, and I thought it was probably a good idea to invest some time on other scripting languages… Until PHP 5 was announced.

 Firstly, PHP 4 ended up to be supported for three years after the first PHP 5 stable release.
-The majority of hosting providers then ignored PHP 5 for way too long, and they should not be blamed after all: most of the customers were likely to run PHP 4 content management systems like Joomla, Drupal, or WordPress, so why upgrading to PHP 5 and risking compatibility issues as long as PHP 4 was supported?
+The majority of hosting providers then ignored PHP 5 for way too long.
+They should not be blamed after all: most of the customers were likely to run PHP 4 content management systems like Joomla, Drupal, or WordPress, so why upgrading to PHP 5 and risking compatibility issues as long as PHP 4 was supported?
 As a consequence, ZNF lost a big potential user base.

 Secondly, the vision behind PHP 5 turned out to be different from the one I expected.
-PHP 5 kept as much as possible of the compatibility with PHP 4, including the the mixture of both procedural and object-oriented programming.
-Key new features such as input filtering were added to the language as as functions rather than classes.
-Not to mention that support for namespaces and Unicode is still missing, and that errors can be handled in at least three different ways (i.e., trigger/handler, PEAR error stack, or exceptions).
+PHP 5 kept as much as possible of the compatibility with PHP 4, including the mixture of both procedural and object-oriented programming.
+Key new features such as input filtering were added to the language as functions rather than classes.
+Not to mention that support for namespaces and Unicode is still missing and that errors can be handled in at least three different ways (i.e., trigger/handler, PEAR error stack, or exceptions).